akash-network/awesome-akash/packetstream/README.md

 2. Login to your dashboard and click on Download (https://packetstream.io/dashboard/download)
 3. In the Linux command you will see : `CID=XXX` Copy this code.
 4. Click Deploy and paste your CID into the `"REPLACE_ME"` field.
-5. After a succesful deployment check "My network" tab in the Packetstream dashboard.
+5. After a successful deployment check "My network" tab in the Packetstream dashboard.
 6. Share your referral code and recommend Akash to friends!

 # Payment Rates : September 2022